MHdzRene/x-bot_rene/README.md

 ## Disclaimer ⚠️

 This bot is for educational purposes.
-Make sure to comply with Twitter's Terms of Service and API usage guidelines. bot that analyzes X trends related to S&amp;P 500 companies and posts real-time updates.